Of all the delicious dumplings from around the world that I’ve tried, pierogi are still one of my absolute favorites.

 So, to help you out, I’ve enlisted the help of some food blogger friends to bring you a lengthy list of pierogi side dishes, including typical/authentic toppings, as well as other yummy soups, salads and veggies that go well with perogies for dinner.

 Whichever you pick is 100% your Perogi-tive.
-Let’s get to it!
+Now, enough to the pierogi puns… Let’s get to it!

 Save this post on Pinterest for later: